WeebNetsu/bugtracker/README.md

 ## TODO:

 -   Implement kanban (todo/busy/completed) layout
-    -   We can use the material dropdown thing we use in long-covid to move from one side to another
+    -   We can use the material dropdown instead of drag/drop